 The recipe is a variation of my Beetroot Chard Vegan Quiche recipe that I’ve made this summer.
 And if you haven’t yet tried that one, maybe this one will be the one that appeals to you.

-I’ve used Hokkaido squash in the filling but you can use any of your favourite roasted pumpkin/squash in here.
+I’ve used Hokkaido squash in the filling but you can use any of your favorite roasted pumpkin/squash in here.
 I tend to keep the skin on but you can peel it if you prefer.

 Hope you love it as much as me!